mozzius/arbitra/docs/Arbitra.md

 }
 ```

 The minimise function is simple, as it simply calls `window.minimize()` to minimise it, which is a function already in Electron.
-However, it is less simple for maximising the window, as the same button must also return the window to its old size.
+However, it is less simple for maximising the window, as the same button must also return the window to it's old size.
 For this we call `window.isMaximized()`  to see if the window is maximised.
 If it is, we call `window.unmaximize()`, otherwise we call `window.maximize()`.

 The solution to this problem used this site:
 [http://mylifeforthecode.com/making-the-electron-shell-as-pretty-as-the-visual-studio-shell/](http://mylifeforthecode.com/making-the-electron-shell-as-pretty-as-the-visual-studio-shell/)